meganthehorse/CS7810/Deliverables/axioms.md

 3. * `AsteroidClassification SubClassOf hasSMASSIIClass exactly 1 SMASSIIClass` <br />
 Every AsteroidClassification has exactly 1 SMASSII Class.
 4. * `ElementalComposition SubClassOf derivesFrom min 1 SMASSIIClass` <br />
-Every ElementalComposition is derived from at minimum 1 SMASII Class.
+Every ElementalComposition is derived from at minimum 1 SMASSII Class.
 5. * `ElementalComposition SubClassOf hasElement only dbo:ChemicalElement` <br />
 Every ElementalComposition has an Element, which is only represented as a dbo:ChemicalElement.
 6. * `ElementalComposition SubClassOf hasElement min 1 dbo:ChemicalElement` <br />